Make an appointment

 Students and registered community patients are able to book appointments with members of the Student Health & Wellness Centre healthcare team online, including same-day counsellors, doctors, nurses and our social worker.

 If you require any in-person appointment (available only with physicians and nurses), or if you are unsure whether your appointment can be conducted over the telephone, please call the Student Health & Wellness Centre at 902-494-2171.
 Please note that some of our in-person services have been temporarily suspended.
-Please review the list of suspended services before booking your appointment.
-Patients with in-person appointments will be required to wear a mask or face covering while in the Centre.
+Patients are required to wear a mask while in the Centre.
 Please bring your own.

 The Centre is not accepting walk-in appointments.
 Patients who enter the Centre must have a confirmed appointment time.